-- sugar.
-Make sugar to use organic cane sugar.
-Conventional cane sugar is not vegan.
-I talked about it more in my Vegan Grocery List post;
+Organic Cane Sugar: This sweetens our cookies.
+Make sure to use organic cane sugar as conventional cane sugar is not vegan.
+I talked about it more in my Vegan Grocery List post.

-- banana.
-You probably think why my pumpkin crinkle cookies have banana?
-If you think, it's an egg replacer, you guessed it right.
-Banana is perfect for binding the ingredients.
-The cookies might have a slight banana flavor, but in my opinion this makes them even more delicious.
+Banana: A great egg substitute in vegan baking.
+The cookies might have a slight banana flavor, but in my opinion, this makes them even more delicious.
 Make sure to pick the ripest banana.